tatismolin/get-outside/README.md

    _No excuses_
    ![background]([add screenshot])

    **About:** Mod2 project by Stacey and Tatiana.
-Use our website to plan your activities based on weather outside
+Use our website to plan your activities based on a weather outside.

    **Demo:** [add YT link]